The alt-data edge is a resolved graph.

 A resolved graph — not just more opportunities.

-GovWin surfaces opportunities; Bloomberg and FactSet model the company.
-None of them hand you the official procurement record resolved into a graph — award linked to vendor linked to parent, with recompete windows projected from period-of-performance end dates, every edge sourced and dated.
+Other tools list opportunities or describe the company; none hand you the official procurement record resolved into a graph — award linked to vendor linked to parent, with recompete windows drawn from recorded period-of-performance end dates, every edge sourced and dated.
 The edge is convergence: independent records pointing in the same direction — an appropriation, an award, a recompete window, and a delivery on file all lining up around one name.
 We surface the alignment, sourced and stamped; whether it means anything is your call.
 Conditions consistent with a change in exposure, observable before it becomes consensus.

 Built around how you work.